The Dock Brief (play): 1958 Stage play

 It was performed on Broadway in 1961.

 Later adaptations

+1959 American TV version

+The play was adapted for American TV, and seen as an episode of The Play of the Week, alongside What Shall We Tell Caroline?, another work by Mortimer.

 1960 Australian TV version

 The play was adapted for Australian TV in 1960.

 1962 feature film

-The play was turned into a feature film in 1962 starring Peter Sellars.
+The play was turned into a feature film in 1962 starring Peter Sellers.